Review: Velobici continental jersey

 Another bonus, although perhaps not so much to Velobici themselves, is that this is a brand that has managed to remain relatively under the radar.
 It has become the little style secret of the cultured cyclist and essential for those who seek to retain a degree of individuality among their riding group.

 Summary: Essentially a re-issue of previous styles but without a doubt the best colourway to date.
-Exceptional comfort thanks to high stretch technical fabric which keeps out the worst of the wind and rain, however for really chilly weather you should enlist the services of an additional top layer.
+The Vélobici continental jersey offers exceptional comfort thanks to high stretch technical fabric which keeps out the worst of the wind and rain, however for really chilly weather you should enlist the services of an additional top layer.
 Jaw-dropping attention to detail of the sort you would expect from UK manufacturing at its best.

 5 / 5